AntonioMrtz/AntonioMrtz/README.md

 🥊 Outside of coding, I love outdoor sports like trail running and cycling, often participating in competitions.
 Music is another big part of my life—I’m always keen to discover new genres and explore fresh artists.

-By combining my passion for technology, adaptability, and teamwork, I aim to contribute meaningfully to projects that drive innovation and success.
+By combining my passion for technology, adaptability, strong communication, and teamwork, I aim to contribute meaningfully to projects that drive innovation and success.

 <b>🌐 [More info on my Portfolio](https://antoniomrtz.github.io/Portfolio/)</b>